awsdocs/aws-cloud9-user-guide/doc_source/how-cloud9-with-iam.md

 ```

 **Note**
-If the AWS managed policy `AWSCloud9Administrator` or `AWSCloud9User` is already attached to the IAM entity, those AWS managed policies will override the behavior of the preceding IAM policy statement\.
+If the AWS managed policy `AWSCloud9Administrator` or `AWSCloud9User` is already attached to the IAM entity, those AWS managed policies overrides the behavior of the preceding IAM policy statement\.
 This is because those AWS managed policies are more permissive\.

 #### Prevent sharing environments<a name="auth-and-access-control-customer-policies-examples-no-collaboration"></a>